Emminey/emminey.github.io/_pages/about.md

 Nothing brings me more pleasure than making something out of nothing.
 Even when the results are far from my ideal expectations, I find the whole ceremony of creativity completely enthralling.

-I'd like to think that I'm very happy person, but I find the art that strikes me truest is the sad, depressing sort, I love hip-hop and R&B music, post-apocalyptic fiction, and movie trailers that can make me squirt tears in under two minutes.
+I'd like to think that I'm very happy person, but I find the art that strikes me truest is the sad, depressing sort, I love Gospel and R&B music, Garden Flowers, and Trips for exploring the new environment.
 Go figure.

 ### About the site

-In this site you'll find a recollection of thoughts and opinions based on my experience regarding subjects and issues that are of interest to is all in the mobile app industry, subjects such as design, development, or innovation among other mobile culture for businesses, companies and organisations.
+In this site you'll find a recollection of thoughts and opinions based on my experience regarding subjects and issues that are of interest to is all in the Physics and Climate industry and also some computer programming languages such as design, development, or innovation among other mobile culture for businesses, companies and organisations.

 In case you were wondering, this site is: